enewe101/node-boiler/README.new.md

-**To start developing:**
+**To start developing on a Mac:**

-1. Clone this repo.
+1. Clone this repo (you've probably already done that)
-2. Install docker community edition and docker-compose (On mac, docker-compose is bundled in with docker community edition)
+2. Install docker community edition and docker-compose.
+You install them together because docker-compose is bundled in with docker community edition on Mac

 3. Map requests issued to `https?://*.dev` to localhost, and create a self-signed certificate.
-On mac, you can do this by running

 		$ bin/mac-setup.sh

 4. Have a look at `dev-cheatsheet.txt` for a guide on starting up and managing the development environment.

 5. Start the development environment by doing

 		$ source .env.dev
 		$ ./start.sh

-**To setup a staging environment on a new machine do:**
+**To setup a staging environment on a new Ubuntu virtual machine do:**

 1. Run this command on the target machine:

+		#TODO: change this to point to the new repo for this project
         $ bash <(curl https://raw.githubusercontent.com/enewe101/webapp-boiler/master/bin/ubuntu-setup.sh)

 2. Obtain your domain name, and ensure that the subdomain at which your staging